 Other natural products for urinary tract infections in dogs

-We also offer these two natural remedies to help you with your dog's UTI.
+We also offer these two natural products to help you with your dog's UTI.

 A NATURAL URINARY DISORDERS PRODUCT

-The URINARY DISORDERS product is the perfect tool tin case of urinary tract infections in our canine companions.
+The URINARY DISORDERS product is the perfect tool to support your dog when facing urinary tract infections in our canine companions.
 In addition, if you are looking to relieve your dog's pain caused by inflammation of the bladder and even dissolves some urinary crystals, this product will help maintain the urinary system healthy.

 It’s suitable for all animals (dogs, cats, rabbits, horses, etc.) suffering from mild urinary disorders.

 A NATURAL ANTIBIOTIC - SILVERPET

 Combining this product with the previous one is a good choice for your dog's urinary tract infections.
 The SILVERPET product acts as a natural antibiotic agent and can be used in case of bacteria that develops in your dog's bladder.

 It can also be used for the other animal species mentioned above.

 How to prevent UTIs in dogs?

 If you know that your dog is having chronic urinary tract infections, it’s possible to use these natural products.